Stocks vs Bonds

-Stocks and bonds both sit at the center of financial markets, but they represent different kinds of claims.
+Stocks and bonds are both core financial assets, but they represent different kinds of claims.
 A stock is an ownership interest in a company, while a bond is a debt claim with defined payment terms.
 That structural difference shapes how each asset responds to growth, rates, income, and risk.

 What stocks represent